14. Document interchange

 The property list associated with the marked-content shall specify a dictionary with an MCAF entry defining an array of file specification dictionaries (see 7.11.3, "File specification dictionaries") to which the content is associated.
 The named resource in the Property List property list (see 14.6.2, "Property lists") shall specify an array of file specification dictionaries this dictionary to which the content is associated.
 The relationship that the associated files have to the PDF content is supplied by the AFRelationship key in each file specification dictionary in the array .

-Insert a new Table, NOTE 4 and EXAMPLE below the paragraph below NOTE 3 as follows:
+Insert a new Table, new NOTE 4, and a new EXAMPLE below the paragraph below NOTE 3 as follows:

-NOTE 4 As defined in Table 34 and section 14.6.2, “Property Lists”, a marked-content property list is always a dictionary.
-Furthermore, entries in associated file file specification dictionaries require the use of an indirect reference to the embedded file stream and, since indirect references are not permitted in content streams, named property resources must always be used.
+NOTE 4 As defined in Table 34 and section 14.6.2, "Property Lists", a marked-content property list is always a dictionary.
+Furthermore, entries in Associated File file specification dictionaries use an indirect reference to the embedded file stream and, since indirect references are not allowed in content streams, named property resources are always used.

 Table 409a - Property list entries for associated files